ComputationalCrew/2023-Powdery-Mildew-Fungicide-Programs-Project/README.md

 Mildew_Jul: Incidence of plants with powdery mildew in July

-Mildew_Apr_Dummy: A binary variable coded as 1 or 0 to represent the presence or absence of Mildew_Apr variable
+Mildew_Apr_Dummy: A dummy variable coded as 1 or 0 to represent the presence or absence of Mildew_Apr variable

-Mildew_May_Dummy: A binary variable coded as 1 or 0 to represent the presence or absence of Mildew_May variable
+Mildew_May_Dummy: A dummy variable coded as 1 or 0 to represent the presence or absence of Mildew_May variable

-Mildew_Jun_Dummy: A binary variable coded as 1 or 0 to represent the presence or absence of Mildew_Jun variable
+Mildew_Jun_Dummy: A dummy variable coded as 1 or 0 to represent the presence or absence of Mildew_Jun variable

-Mildew_Jul_Dummy: A binary variable coded as 1 or 0 to represent the presence or absence of Mildew_Jul variable
+Mildew_Jul_Dummy: A dummy variable coded as 1 or 0 to represent the presence or absence of Mildew_Jul variable

 Mildew_Incidence: Seasonal mean incidence of plants with powdery mildew

-Mildew_Incidence_Dummy: A binary variable coded as 1 or 0 to represent the presence or absence of Mildew_Incidence variable
+Mildew_Incidence_Dummy: A dummy variable coded as 1 or 0 to represent the presence or absence of Mildew_Incidence variable

 Susceptibility_to_R6_Strains: Each cultivar an ordinal score for its susceptibility to pathogenic races of P. macularis: Vb,V3,V4,V5,V6.